-In the view of the above, IoT solutions change the way agribusiness operates, bringing benefits to soil and livestock management.
+In view of the above, IoT solutions change the way agribusiness operates, bringing benefits to soil and livestock management.
 Coreteka makes its special contribution to smart farming evolving.
 Explore our simple use case below.

 IoT solution by Coreteka: remote control app for mechanical machines

-Quite recently, a small-sized startup came to us to consult on implementation of a solution to replace radio control for their machines.
+Quite recently, a small-sized startup came to us to consult on the implementation of a solution to replace radio control for their machines.
 The idea was to create an iOS and Android app that connects to farming equipment via Bluetooth.
 After discussing with the client, our team has determined the primary solution functionality.
-The app would enable to control machine driving by a smartphone.
+The app would enable to control of machine driving by a smartphone.
 Moreover, we suggested adding a feature to connect multiple machines to one device.
 The client appreciated it.
-It was decided to use Java and Kotlin to develop the app for Android, Swift and Objective C for iOS.
+It was decided to use Java and Kotlin to develop the app for Android, Swift, and Objective C for iOS.
 Despite the seeming simplicity, every farmworker would easily control machines, enabling crop processing speed.

 Frequently asked questions about smart farming and IoT in agriculture

 It is a common misconception.
 It’s not as difficult as it seems.
 Trying IoT devices, an agribusiness will appreciate their usage and installation convenience.
 For example, a farmer shouldn’t make complicated calculations for water and nutrient usage.
 Everything will be calculated and delivered to plants automatically.